Rigidification of connective comodules: The derived cotensor product

+We assume $C$ is a \emph{cocommutative} simply connected coalgebra in $\chfo$ throughout this section.
+The cotensor product over $C$ results in a symmetric monoidal structure $(\comod_C, \square_C, C)$.
+We wish to induce a similar symmetric monoidal structure on the $\infty$-category of $\comodinf_C(\Dinf^{\geq 0}(\k))$.
+We cannot reproduce the techniques on modules as in \cite[4.5.2.1]{lurie1} as the derived tensor product in $\DDk$ does not commute with totalizations.
+Instead, we use our previous rigidification result to derive the cotensor product on $\comod_C$.

-Given a symmetric monoidal model category $(\C, \otimes)$ (see \cite[4.2.6]{hovey}), we can (left) derive the tensor product $\otimes^\mathbb{L}$ to obtain a symmetric monoidal structure on the homotopy category of $\C$ (see \cite[4.3.2]{hovey}).
-It also endows its underlying $\infty$-category $\N(\C_c)\left[ \W^{-1}\right]$ with a symmetric monoidal structure (see \cite[4.1.7.6]{lurie1}).
+Given a symmetric monoidal model category $(\M, \otimes)$, we can Quillen left derive the tensor product $\otimes^\mathbb{L}$ to obtain a symmetric monoidal structure on the homotopy category of $\M$ (see \cite[4.3.2]{hovey}).
+It also endows its underlying $\infty$-category $\N(\M_c)\left[ \W^{-1}\right]$ with a symmetric monoidal structure (see \cite[4.1.7.6]{lurie1}).
 In the case of modules over a commutative algebra $A$, the derived tensor product $M\otimes^\mathbb{L} N$ of $A$-modules $M$ and $N$ is given by a two-sided bar construction $B(M, A, N)$ (see \cite[4.4.2.8]{lurie1}).
-Here if $\C$ is a model category, we denoted $\C_c$ and $\C_f$ the full subcategory of cofibrant and fibrant objects in $\C$ respectively.

-We provide here a formal way to derive the cotensor product of comodules.
-Given $C$-dg-comodules $X$ and $Y$, the derived cotensor product $X \dcotens Y$ is given by the two-sided cobar construction $\cobar{X}{Y}$.
-However, $(\comod_C, \ccotens, C)$ is not a symmetric monoidal model category.
-Instead, we show the cotensor product behaves well with respect to fibrant objects.
-We right derive the cotensor product.
-However the functor $X\ccotens-:\comod_C\rightarrow \comod_C$ is not a right adjoint, even for $X$ a fibrant $C$-comodule.
-Nevertheless, we provide sufficient conditions for a model category $\C$ with a symmetric monoidal structure that guarantees its underlying $\infty$-category $\N(\C_f)\left[ \W^{-1}\right]$ is also endowed with a derived tensor product.
+However, we come across an obstacle: the monoidal structure in $\comod_C$ is not a monoidal model structure.
+The bifunctor $-\ccotens - : \comod_C\times \comod_C \rightarrow \comod_C $ is not a Quillen bifunctor in the sense of \cite[4.2.1]{hovey}.
+It is not even part of a closed monoidal structure.
+It is not either a ``co-Quillen bifunctor" as $M\ccotens-:\comod_C\rightarrow \comod_C$ does not preserve fibrations, even if $M$ is fibrant.
+Nevertheless, we can still derive the cotensor product using the following general method in $\infty$-categories from \cite[4.1.7.4]{lurie1}.